awnukowski/awnukowski.github.io/README.md

 **Tools/Skills Used:** Linux, Terminal commands, File system management, Permissions management, Ownership management, Troubleshooting

 **Reflection:** I learned how to control access to files and directories in Linux, practice safe system administration, and verify changes effectively.
-This project reinforced foundational Linux security concepts and prepared me to manage file systems in IT and cybersecurity environments.
+This project reinforced foundational Linux security concepts and prepared me to manage file systems.

 ---